 After the two of you have expressed your viewpoints and come to an understanding, share your needs and decide where to go from there.
 Be willing to confess and ask forgiveness from your spouse if it's obvious that you've been in the wrong.
 And always keep in mind that maintaining the relationship is far more important than winning the argument.
 Finding a solution that benefits both spouses lets everybody win.
 Fighting isn't healthy, but conflict isn't always bad.
 In fact, when conflict is handled correctly, it can be a tool for strengthening relationships.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg address the idea of "fighting fair" when it comes to resolving conflict and disagreements.
+Honoring Your Spouse During Conflict: Gary and Barb Rosberg address the idea of "fighting fair" when it comes to resolving conflict and disagreements.